By Juegostudio | Gaming Industry | June 25th, 2019

 The world is untangling and exploring new use cases for blockchain technology each day.
 Even though a lot of people think of Bitcoin and finance when they hear the word ‘blockchain’, the technology extends its reach far beyond those two things.

-Blockchain technology is almost everywhere, in all the industries.
+Blockchain is one of the new technology trends and is almost everywhere, in all the industries.
 But, there’s another unexplored sector also joining in: online gaming.
 Several cryptocurrency projects are picking up their controllers, so to speak, and some of the industry’s renowned names are contributing their support.

 In this blog post, we’re going to tell you how blockchain technology is making its way to $50 billion online gaming market.

 With regards to other industries, traditional gaming payment systems are usually slow, cumbersome, and expensive.
 They can also cause a maldistributed ecosystem of wealth as the middlemen and large vendors benefit the most from those inefficiencies.

 Cryptocurrency payments make in-app purchases frictionless as micropayments can transfer directly from players to the game developer.
 There’s no more need for a middleman in this transaction.
 The security and unchangeability of blockchain technology are enough to facilitate this type of trustless exchange.